 Caution!
 The +VO terminal is an output.
-Do not connect it to an external power supply or you may damage the device and possibly the computer.
+Do not connect to an external power supply or you may damage the RedLab 1408FS-Plus and possibly the computer.

 Ground

 The analog ground (AGND) terminals provide a common ground for all analog channels.